 Angelina College is committed to assisting veterans in making the transition to college life, and to helping veterans secure the federal Veterans Affairs (VA) and state education benefits available to help them pay for college coursework for themselves and their eligible dependents.
-The Financial Aid Veterans Advisor is located in Room 208 of the Student Center.
+The Financial Aid Veterans Advisor is located in the Student Center.